gaultier/blog/kahns_algorithm.md

 CREATE TABLE IF NOT EXISTS people(name TEXT NOT NULL UNIQUE, manager BIGINT REFERENCES people)
 ```

-Each employee has a optional reference to a manager.
+Each employee has an optional reference to a manager.

 > This is not a novel idea, actually this is one of the examples in the official [SQLite documentation](https://www.sqlite.org/lang_with.html).